folio-org/raml-module-builder/README.md

 14. `deleteFields` / `addFields` - delete (or add with a default value), a field at the specified path for all JSON entries in the table
 15. `populateJsonWithId` - This schema.json entry and the disable option is no longer supported.
 The primary key is always copied into `jsonb->'id'` on each insert and update.
 16. `pkColumnName` - No longer supported.
 The name of the primary key column is always `id` and is copied into `jsonb->'id'` in each insert and update.
 The method PostgresClient.setIdField(String) no longer exists.
+17. `withOptimisticLocking` - Creates insert/update trigger to auto populate/update `_version` field in the json
+    * `off` Optimistic Locking is disabled.
+The trigger does nothing
+    * `logOnConflict` Optimistic Locking is enabled.
+Version conflict info is logged as a warning message
+    * `failOnConflict` Optimistic Locking is enabled.
+Version conflict will fail the transaction

 The **views** section is a bit more self explanatory, as it indicates a viewName and the two tables (and a column per table) to join by.
 In addition to that, you can indicate the join type between the two tables.
 For example:
 ```